MartinPdeS/PyOptik/README.rst

       location=tabulated_data_path
    )

+### Removing a Material:

-Evidently, you can also remove element from the library using as follows:
+You can also remove a material from the library as follows:

 .. code:: python